neomaxzero/blog/src/posts/2021/i-suck-at-writing.md

 date: '2021-11-22'
 topic: 'blog'
 tags: ['blog', 'write', 'suck']
 description: 'Simple as that.
 I really suck at writing...
-It's hard to put in words a chaotic brain.
+It s hard to put in words a chaotic brain.
 I constantly try to organise my thoughts and that process drains all the energy I have'
 language: 'en'
 ---